kaimallea/csgo/README.md

 LAN=0
 SOURCEMOD_ADMINS=
 RETAKES=0
+NOMASTER=0
 ```

 ### PugSetup ConVars

 PugSetup's default configuration can also be controlled via environment variables.
 Any environment variables prefixed with `SM_PUGSETUP_` will have its corresponding cvar updated inside of `$CSGODIR/csgo/cfg/sourcemod/pugsetup.cfg`.

 **NOTE: `pugsetup.cfg` is automatically generated the first time the plugin is loaded.
-So you may have to restart the container after the first run so that the file exists.***
+So you may have to restart the container after the first run so that the file exists.**

 For example, if I wanted to enable set the cvars `sm_pugsetup_snake_captain_picks` and `sm_pugsetup_message_prefix`, I would set the following environment variables when starting the container: